bsin1/stripe-next/README.md

 ## About

-`stripe-next` is a lightweight library designed to simplify the integration of Stripe into your Next.js application. \
+`stripe-next` is designed to simplify the integration of Stripe into your Next.js application. \
 \
-This package is currently intended to facilitate recurring subscriptions and provides essential components and utilities to streamline subscription management, billing portal access, and Stripe API interactions, making it a perfect companion for modern Next.js projects.
+This package is currently intended to facilitate recurring subscriptions and provides essential components and utilities to streamline subscription management, billing portal access, and Stripe API interactions.

-This library has been tested with Next.js version 14.2.
+This library has been tested with Next.js version 14.2

 ## Installation